sayali-sonawane/ads-sales-agent/README.md

 ## License

-This project is licensed under the MIT License.
+This project is proprietary and not licensed under any open source license.

 ## Support